hellomichael/svg-animation/readme.md

-# svgAnimation.js is a [Snap.svg](http://snapsvg.io) plugin used to create complex animations
+# svgAnimation.js is a [Snap.svg](http://snapsvg.io) plugin used to create beautifull complex animations from simple SVGs
-svgAnimation takes the complexity out of creating complex Snap.svg animations.
+svgAnimation takes the complexity out of creating Snap.svg animations.
 Instead of animating in transform strings, callbacks, and milliseconds, svgAnimation allows us to use a simple JSON file to specify keyframes.
 With it, You can animate translate, rotate, and scaling transformations independently for any given element within an SVG.

 ![example.gif](https://rawgit.com/hellomichael/svgAnimation/master/example.gif)